Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Stochastic parallel transport on

 \subsection{Definitions and properties}

-In this subsection we introduce the definition of a stochastic parallel transport and we discuss some easy properties such as the uniqueness and the isometry property which are direct consequences of the definition.
-Then, we introduce two operators, the linear counterpart of the normal tensor and the Riemann curvature operator on $\mathscr{D}$ and present some of their properties.
-The reader is referred to Subsections \ref{Subsection 4.1} and \ref{Subsection 4.2} for definitions and properties about semimartingales on $\T\mathscr{D}$ or $\T \P_\infty$.
+In this subsection we introduce the definition of a stochastic parallel transport.
+Then, we introduce the normal tensor and the Riemann curvature operator on $\mathscr{D}$ and present some of their properties.
+The reader is referred to Subsections \ref{Subsection 4.1}, \ref{Subsection 4.2} and \ref{Subsection 4.5} for definitions and properties about semimartingales on $T\mathscr{D}$ or $T \P_\infty$.
+The end of the subsection is dedicated to the study of the regularity properties of the normal tensor.